SHH116/MLonBlackScholes/README.md

  * The model uses VIX as a proxy to price the ATM strike whereas VIX is an aggregate compution of the upper/lower strikes of 30-day to expiry and its neighbouring terms.

  * The VIX has an embedded skew, therefore, the model slightly overestiamtes the ATM call and put price.
-This is fine however, since the core business idea is to insure the bank portfolio and reduce VaR exposure.
+This is fine however, since the core business idea is to insure the bank portfolio and reduce VaR exposure, and over protection is better than under protection.

  ## Data